Roast Pork Belly with Crackling and Gravy by Gwen LA

 Thank you, Gwen LA for this amazing recipe!

 Cook time: 4 hours

-One 3-lb piece heritage breed scored skin-on pork belly (about 2 ½ inches thick)
+- 3-lb piece heritage skin-on pork belly (about 2 ½ inches thick, skin scored)

-4. Return pork, skin side up, to empty baking dish and roast for about 30 minutes, or until skin is crackling and crisp.
+Return pork, skin side up, to an empty baking dish and roast for about 30 minutes, or until skin is crackling and crisp.
 Rest for 10 minutes before serving.

-6. Using serrated knife, slice pork crackling and meat across grain.
+Using a serrated knife, slice pork crackling and meat across grain.
 Serve with gravy.